-Many new and small businesses can run into financial troubles due to unforeseen circumstances.
+Many new and small businesses in the UK can run into financial troubles due to unforeseen circumstances.
 In cases where payments have defaulted on loans or businesses can’t make certain other repayments, they may be issued with a County Court Judgement (CCJ).

 While some business CCJs are quite serious, others can be resolved simply and needn’t have a major negative impact on your reputation as a director.
 Many finance providers now have options for business finance for those who have been issued with a CCJ; in this day and age, CCJ loans are now a possibility.

 However, as expected, it is usually more difficult to obtain funds in this instance.
-There are things you can do to improve your image to lenders.
+There are things you can do to improve your image to lenders though, opening up options to obtain a business loan with a CCJ, often via secured CCJ loans for instance.

 What is a CCJ?